magicmarc/marks-reverie/src/content/posts/Inbetweeners_Dorian_Stevens.md

 My engineering work tolerates no looseness: every bracket aligned, every query flawless, every action justified.
 It calls for logical clarity, swift execution, and results that can be counted in commercial value.
 Efficiency here is not virtue but obligation; precision is the price of survival.

 Yet when I cross the threshold into writing, I become another creature entirely.
 Words tumble from me like leaves in a storm; I circle around ideas, chatter like a drunkard in a tavern, inventing stories that dissolve even as I commit them to paper.
 Here, I am as unlike my work-bound self as Dorian Gray is unlike the painted portrait he hides in the attic.
-In the world of art, excess is not error—it is life itself.

 The pull between these two selves often leaves me stranded in uncertainty.
 Which of them is the true “I”?
 Am I the meticulous engineer, who finds security in clarity, or the feverish dreamer, whose imagination knows no bounds?
 At times I fear I am neither, but merely the empty corridor between them.